kktse/kktse.github.io/_posts/2023-02-05-intro-to-front-kinematics-ek20r.markdown

 ![EK front suspension cover photo](/assets/images/2023-02-05/ek-ctmp-2021.webp)

-Our aim at Formula Delta is to build the most efficient time attack vehicle in Southern Ontario through the application of our engineering expertise in vehicle dynamics.
+Our aim at Formula Delta is to build an efficient time attack vehicle through the application of our engineering expertise in vehicle dynamics.
 We believe that the key to success is to gain a deep understanding of the underlying performance characteristics of the vehicle and to adjust to both car and driver to take full advantage of these.
 Suspension geometry and kinematic analysis is an important tool we use to achieve these goals.

 Kinematics refers to the study of motion without considering the forces involved.
 In the context of vehicle dynamics, the study of suspension